-In general, a nuclear reactor is a key device of nuclear power plants, nuclear research facilities or nuclear propelled ships.
-Main purpose of the nuclear reactor is to initiate and control a sustained nuclear chain reaction.
-Most common nuclear reactors are light water reactors (LWR), that are based on the uranium fuel cycle and use an enriched uranium fuel (~4% of U-235) as a fresh fuel.
-During the fuel burning, the content of the U-235 decreases and the content of the plutonium increases (up to ~1% of Pu ).
-Currently, these reactors provides almost 90% of the world’s nuclear electricity generating capacity.
+In general, a nuclear reactor is a key device of nuclear power plants, nuclear research facilities, or nuclear-propelled ships.
+The main purpose of the nuclear reactor is to initiate and control a sustained nuclear chain reaction.
+The most common nuclear reactors are light water reactors (LWR) that are based on the uranium fuel cycle and use an enriched uranium fuel (~4% of U-235) as a fresh fuel.
+During the fuel burning, the content of the U-235 decreases, and the content of the plutonium increases (up to ~1% of Pu ).
+Currently, these reactors provide almost 90% of the world’s nuclear electricity generating capacity.

 See also: Thorium vs. Uranium

 On the other hand, thorium is “only” a fertile material, and the main problem can be directly in the breeding of fissile uranium 233.
 If 232Th is loaded in the nuclear reactor, the nuclei of 232Th absorb a neutron and become nuclei of 233Th.
 The half-life of 233Th is approximately 21.8 minutes.
 233Th decays (negative beta decay) to 233Pa (protactinium), whose half-life is 26.97 days.
 233Pa decays (negative beta decay) to 233U.
 Therefore, proposed reactor designs must attempt to physically isolate the protactinium from further neutron capture before beta decay can occur.

 As for uranium-based reactors, the basic classification of thorium nuclear reactors is based upon the average energy of the neutrons, which cause the bulk of the fissions in the reactor core.
 From this point of view, nuclear reactors are divided into two categories: